yujiri8/yujiri.xyz/software/python.md

 I don't know any other language that handles all these tasks as elegantly as Python.
 It also doesn't require you to define a "main" function, nor to import a couple of modules before you can do really anything at all (like [Go](go) does).
 And I'm not saying those latter two things are pointless bad design, but they make it harder to write a simple test program quickly, which is part of what makes Python such a great tutorial language and the interactive prompt so useful.

-<h1 class="good">Beautiful error handling</h1>

-Python gives you nice stack traces and line numbers on exceptions without you lifting a finger.
-The `finally` statement is convenient for making sure something gets executed on the way out, like closing a file.
-It's not quite as versatile as Go's defer statement since you can only use finally in the context of `try` ... `except`, but given how many orders of magnitude easier it is to get good tracebacks in Python, you really can't complain.
-No other langage I've seen makes error handling anywhere near this easy.
-90% of the time you don't even have to think about errors.
-Usually what you'd do in Go or C is just throw the error anyway, so Python saves you a tremendous amount of time and boilerplate in favor of sensible default behavior.

 <h2 class="good">Streamlined and readable syntax</h2>

 Python's syntax is great for a lot of reasons.